numpex/proxy-geos-hc/README.md

 * RAJA [https://raja.readthedocs.io/en/develop/]
 * KOKKOS [https://kokkos.github.io/kokkos-core-wiki/]

-RAJA and Kokkos must first be compiled and installed  in TPL4ProxyApp repository.
+RAJA and Kokkos must first be compiled and installed  in TPL4ProxyApp repository - described at **step 1**.

 ## What data containers users can select to run SEM proxy?